adeo/mozaic-design-system/src/pages/Components/RatingStars/index.md

 order: 1
 ---

 > Rating stars is a pattern you'll find in almost every website.
-It allows to do two different things.
-First, it allows the user to give a feedback on his experience with a product or a service.
+It has two main usages.
+First, it allows the user to give feedback on the current experience with a product or a service.
 Second, it allows a brand to provide some informations on other user's opinion on a product or a service to make his choice easier.

 <preview path="src/pages/Components/RatingStars/previews/stars-input-basic" nude=true></preview>
 <preview path="src/pages/Components/RatingStars/previews/stars-result-basic" nude=true></preview>

 ## Variations

-You can find three different versions of rating stars.
+You can find three different variations of rating stars.
 One that represents empty stars, half stars and full stars.

 | Variation       | Usage                                                              |
 | --------------- | ------------------------------------------------------------------ |